iba13001/Ames-House-Prices/README.md

 HousePrices_test.ipynb: The Python notebook used to process the test data set and to predict the house prices.<br />
 imputation_test_set.csv: The imputation test data imported in the imputation.R code.<br />
-imputed_test_data.csv: The imputed test data exported from the imputation.R code.
+imputed_test_data.csv: The imputed test data exported from the imputation.R code.<br />
+model_data.csv.
+Processed train data (encoded ordinal features, dummified categorical features and deleted highly correlated features) that will be used to build the model in the test notebook.

 imputation.R: The R code used to impute missing LotFrontage data using KNN Gower distance.